lidofinance/docs/docs/contracts/self-owned-steth-burner.md

 the contract has a limit of shares to burn per single beacon report.
 Thus, burning requests could be executed in more than one pass.

-Full formal spec described in the [LIP-6](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-6.md).
+The full formal spec provided with [LIP-6](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-6.md).

 ## Shares burnt counters